legend-exp/pylegendmeta/docs/source/index.rst

 Welcome to pylegendmeta's documentation!
 ========================================

-*pylegendmeta* is a Python package to access arbitrary JSON file databases, specialized to the legend-metadata_ repository, which stores `LEGEND metadata
+*pylegendmeta* is a Python package to access arbitrary text file databases, specialized to the legend-metadata_ repository, which stores `LEGEND metadata
 <https://legend-exp.github.io/legend-data-format-specs/dev/metadata>`_.